A close up of groom and bride holding hands with champagne on their wedding day

 Credit: Tom Durn Photography

-5. PICK YOUR WEDDING RINGS
+4. PICK YOUR WEDDING RINGS

-4 months to go — 5 key tasks
+4 months to go — 3 key tasks

 1. SEND OUT YOUR WEDDING INVITES

 Start shopping for your wedding undergarments after your first dress fitting.
 It's best to wait until this point, as your initial fitting will reveal whether you need sleek shapewear or supportive lingerie to complement your dress.
-Ensure you opt for a seamless and comfortable undergarment fit to feel your absolute best on your special day.
+Ensure you opt for a seamless and comfortable undergarment to feel your absolute best on your special day.

 Elegant wedding shoes with bow